nbessi/odoo_new_api_guideline/source/fields.rst

 Specific options:

  * size: data will be trimmed to specified size
- * translate: fields can be translated
+ * translate: field can be translated

 Text
 ####